Consensys/ethsigner/README.md

 ## Issues

-Eth2Signer issues are tracked in [GitHub issues].
+EthSigner issues are tracked in [GitHub issues].

 See our [contribution guidelines](CONTRIBUTING.md) for more detail on searching and creating issues.